marcelocarmona/marcelocarmona/README.md

 # marcelocarmona.com

-Personal website and blog for Marcelo Carmona, built with Next.js, Tailwind CSS, and MD/MDX content.
+Personal website and blog, built with Next.js, Tailwind CSS, and MD/MDX content.

 The site currently includes: